FJrodafo/University/Cheat_sheets/Docker/README.md

 EXPOSE 3000
 ```

-In the terminal, make sure you are in the `getting-started-app` directory.
+In the terminal, make sure you are in the `getting-started-app` directory where your Dockerfile is.
 Replace `/path/to/getting-started-app` with the path to your `getting-started-app` directory.

 ```shell
 cd /path/to/getting-started-app